• Home

 Japan quits International Whaling Commission The government of Japan has announced it will leave the International Whaling Commission, cease whaling in the Southern Ocean, and begin commercial whaling in the Pacific Ocean.
 To explain the significance of this action, Peter welcomes Kitty Block, President of Humane Society International and Acting President and CEO of the […]

-Filed Under: Profiles, 2019 Show Archive, General Information, Law, vegan, whales Tagged With: Pets, Law, Whales, Veganism
+Filed Under: 2019 Show Archive, Profiles, General Information, Law, vegan, whales Tagged With: Whales, Pets, Law, Veganism

 PETA’s Ingrid Newkirk